cadenellingson21-lang/cadenellingsin21-lang.github.io/README.md

 Future Projects
-Some possible futur prijects Ideas I would like to do would be -Gambling in vidoe games and the effect on parents and parenting styles -Why is gambing/gotcha so popular in vidoegames esspecially game you bought versus free to play.
+Some possible futur prijects Ideas I would like to do would be
+- Gambling in vidoe games and the effect on parents and parenting styles
+- Why is gambing/gotcha so popular in vidoegames esspecially game you bought versus free to play.
 - possiblry create my own game